 Plus, getting a business's listing information on business review websites corrected only heeds positive citation results, especially when listed on these big guys below.

 2) Businesses should keep asking their customers for online reviews

 Asking the average customer for an online review can be hard work.
 Granted, it is often easiest to get online reviews from consumers that are either really happy or really unhappy with the level of service they were provided.

 Businesses should always remember to ask as customers are busy creatures and will not remember unless they are asked nicely to leave feedback.

-3) Customers are more open to leaving reviews on business review sites
+3) Customers are more open to leaving online reviews on the best review sites

-With that being said, which review websites are the best to ask customers to leave reviews about a business?
-Why not just ask for business reviews or testimonials on a business's website?
-Well, asking consumers to leave a review on a business’s website seems a lot more screened and inauthentic than simply asking consumers to leave reviews on a trusted review site.
+With that being said, which business review websites are the best to ask customers to leave online reviews on?
+Why not just ask for online reviews or testimonials on a business's website?
+Well, asking consumers to leave a review on a business’s website seems a lot more screened and inauthentic than simply asking consumers to leave their online reviews on a trusted review site.

-The list of the top 10 business review sites
+The list of the top 10 best review sites

 Average monthly US traffic (Alexa): 158.03 million